 What Are The Various Types Of Psychology?

 Psychology is a vast area of study that spans across many different topics and can even intertwine with other disciplines, such as biology and anthropology.
 Because of this, several different niches exist and attempt to answer questions about the mind and behavior in specific contexts.
-This article will outline some of the types of psychology that you'll be sure to find interesting.
+This article will outline some of the types of psychology.

 One of the subfields that many people might be somewhat familiar with already is clinical psychology.
 This goal of clinical psychologists is to help diagnose and treat the different mental conditions that people face, mainly through therapy, rather than prescription drugs.